 Penderwicks Series and Book Just Like It!

 It might have been a sheer coincidence (cue Twilight Zone music below!), but I was reading the newest Penderwicks book(The Penderwicks at Point Mouette by Jeanne Birdsall) with my middle child and the newest book from Karen Day (A Million Miles from Boston) with my oldest simultaneously and I was struck by the myriad of similarities between both books AND YET the books are so different AND written at the same time.
 Coincidence?
-Maybe, or perhaps there is a more cosmic messages afoot?!
+Maybe, or perhaps there are more cosmic messages afoot?!
 Let’s investigate!

 It’s not like the authors conspired to copy each other, yet each wrote their third book at the same time with similar themes, setting, characters, and plot.
 It’s also not like the authors have similar writing styles.
 Karen Day’s books all have characters who STRUGGLE … to fit in, to communicate, to figure out who they are… they are an angsty bunch which makes her books easy to relate to as a parent of a pre-teen girl!

 Birdsall’s Penderwick family is a warm-fuzzy Norman Rockwell-ish family.
-Do you remember The Cosby Show where every problem gets solved happily within the half hour?
+Do you remember The Cosby Show where every problem gets solved happily within the half-hour?
 And the mother, who was a partner at a top law firm, spent an awful lot of time “working from home”?
-I love the Cosby family but it’s appeal was that it wasn’t like real life.
+I love the Cosby family but its appeal was that it wasn’t like real life.
 It was a kinder, gentler version.
 And the Penderwicks series has this Cosby Show-like glazed pink lens that we view their seemingly stress-free lives from and this also gives the books their old-fashioned timeless appeal.